bbalakriz/twitter-popular-hashtag-analysis/deployment.md

 ```

 ## Open the hashtag-dashboard application in a browser
-Once the aforementioned 3 applications are up and running, access the tag cloud at http://localhost:8080/results.html, to see the twitter hashtags popping up in the hashtag cloud and getting changed at regular intervals (10s) based on realtime twitter feeds.
+Once the 3 applications are up and running, access the tag cloud at `http://localhost:8080/results.html`, to see the twitter hashtags popping up in the hashtag cloud and getting changed at regular intervals (10s) based on realtime twitter feeds.

 # For deploying and running the apps in Openshift
 ### Login to openshift